kristjanbjarni/home-assistant-packages/README.md

 # Home Assistant Icelandic weather cards
 Here are some of my custom [Home Assistant] packages for displaying Icelandic weather information from local Icelandic sources.

-If you want to support me, you can donate to me with [PayPal].

 ## Requirements
 Working setup of [Home Assistant] and access to [configuration.yaml]